cs6006/cs6006.github.io/content/blog/second.md

 </center>

-This made me a little nervous, since it was not part of the plan, but I steered things along: "Well this is great, but what if the other city confuses the hot dog order with _two_ burgers or _two_ things of spaghetti?
+This made me a little nervous since it was not part of the plan, but I steered things along: "Well this is great, but what if the other city confuses the hot dog order with _two_ burgers or _two_ things of spaghetti?
 Or a burger that is chopped up and mixed into spaghetti?"